 The National Mall’s packed dirt path from the Capitol to the Lincoln Memorial is considered the signature run of the city and one of the most extraordinary runs in the world.
 Jog past grand museums and breathtaking historical monuments and memorials at this typically car-free area that’s especially beautiful at dusk.
-Runners from nearby neighborhoods in Dupont Circle and Kalorama, such as The Rodman and The Sedgewick, are within walking distance.
+Runners from nearby neighborhoods in Dupont Circle and Kalorama, such as The Rodman and The Sedgewick, are within close proximity

 The Chesapeake & Ohio Canal was once a viable route for the transport of hogs, whiskey, and salt for sale.
 Joggers today take advantage of this shady, soft dirt path full of fantastic flora and fauna.
 It starts in Georgetown and stretches over 184 miles, but runners from Foggy Bottom, such as those from Circle Arms, can join near the midway mark.
 The Potomac River provides a lush background with various wildlife making the occasional appearance.

 Rock Creek Park is the largest urban park in the country and provides paved paths and rugged terrain for running, hiking, and biking.
 Scenic Beach Drive is closed to traffic on the weekends, giving joggers even more options to raise their heart rate.
 Folks in Foggy Bottom and Georgetown have the best access to Rock Creek’s trails, and areas such as Cathedral Heights and Thomas Circle are a short bike or car ride away.